 - Lower Cost of Paid Social Media and Search Ads

-Millions of people are gravitating towards social media to remain connected with their loved ones, friends, and coworkers during the quarantine.
+Millions of people are gravitating toward social media to remain connected with their loved ones, friends, and coworkers during the quarantine.
 In fact, data from GlobalWebIndex shows that social media usage has increased by 15 percent among boomers, 29 percent among Gen X, 30 percent among Millennials, and 27 percent among Gen Z.

 A recent report from Facebook, on the other hand, shows a 70 percent uptick in the usage of its suite of applications since the pandemic began.
 This, coupled with a reduced battle for ad space, has led Facebook to lower its advertising costs across its advertising portfolio.
 With cost-friendly ads and many people still shopping online, it’s important for you to ensure your eCommerce business is meeting the unique needs and demands of your customers.

 The advertising platforms are also adapting to the changes in the ads space at a fast-paced rate.
 For instance, Facebook and Google are performing a thorough review of not only all new ads but also all ad copy adjustments to help them deal with companies that are looking to capitalize on the COVID-19 situation and address the issues of fake news around this global crisis.
-This move will significantly reduce the speed of ad review process, so make ad changes as minimal as possible.
+This move will significantly reduce the speed of the ad review process, so make ad changes as minimal as possible.
 Also, consider partnering with a good remote interpreting company to generate ads that resonate with your overseas customers.

 - A Surge in User-generated Content (UGC)

 With people stuck at home and with a lot of free time at their disposal, most of them have turned to generate digital content on a large scale.
 Online sellers and eCommerce brands can take advantage of this situation to hire competent digital workers who can come up with content that fits their brand story.
 Brands looking to carve out a top position in their respective niches can do so by populating their digital platforms with authentic and compelling content.
-Above all, online businesses that manage to strike a perfect balance between boosting sales and being empathetic in this COVID-19 period will realize more benefits in the long-term.
+Above all, online businesses that manage to strike a perfect balance between boosting sales and being empathetic in this COVID-19 period will realize more benefits in the long term.

 - Increased Digital Media Consumption